c4rlo/tarsnap-wrapper/README.markdown

 ### Workflow

-1. You create a directory somewhere that contains one directory entry for each archive.
+1. Create a directory somewhere that contains one directory entry for each archive.
 Each directory entry may be either a symbolic link or a directory.
 If it is a directory, it may contain files, symbolic links and subdirectories.
 You can exclude files within a directory from an archive via the `.backup.py.rc` config file.
 2. From time to time (perhaps via a cronjob), you run `backup.py store`, which will create new tarsnap archives by appending the current date (yyyy-mm-dd) to each archive name.

 ### Getting started